dorinvlas/DeepResearch/README.md

 ### Deep Research At Home!
+For Azure AI Foundry integration, use the `aifoundry_pipe` script.

 This script performs advanced AI research and returns a comprehensive research report that cites its sources and verifies those citations.